-Just when borrowers were starting to get some relief on credit card interest rates, they’ve started to inch back up—a sign that issuers see trouble ahead, particularly among borrowers with poorer credit profiles.
+Just when borrowers were starting to get some relief on credit card interest rates, those rates have started to inch back up—a sign that issuers see trouble ahead, particularly among borrowers with poorer credit profiles.

 “Lenders are needing to price in that they are struggling to get the right quality of credit applicants,” David Fieldhouse, an economist at Moody’s Analytics, told The Balance.
 As a result, “Credit cards are getting very, very expensive [for cardholders].”

 Sky-high annual percentage rates (APRs) on credit cards did inch down after the Federal Reserve cut the benchmark federal funds rate three times in 2019—the first declines in 11 years.
 But the brief respite is quickly evaporating.
 Even as the Fed has kept rates steady in recent months, some credit card issuers have reversed course, hiking APRs higher as credit standards tighten.